 Well, they’ve never counted, but we sure did!
 They said in the summer, they sell out the entire gelateria each day.
 In each gelato bin, there are approximately 35 cups of gelato.

 They have 24 flavors.
-So that’s about 840 cups of gelato served each day!
+So that’s about 840 cups or cones of gelato served each day!
 Wow!